shakedk/navitia-docker-compose/README - Deploy Multiple instances - Israel.txt

 =============================================================================
 a.
 If you "docker-compose up" you only get the deafult coverage.
 Run:

-"docker-compose -f docker-compose.yml -f docker-israel-custom-instances.yml up"
+$ docker-compose -f docker-compose.yml -f docker-israel-custom-instances.yml up

 b.
 After a minute or so, you can access both covereges by going to "http://localhost:9191/v1/coverage/default" and "http://localhost:9191/v1/coverage/<covereage-name>"